Andreansx/Andreansx/README.md

 # Hi, I’m andreansx

-I'm a 16 year old self-taught Networking and infrastructure enthusiast and I have a really deep passion for the technologies that power todays data centers like BGP EVPN, VXLANS, Ansible and JunOS.
+I'm a 16 year old self-taught Networking enthusiast and I am very interested in the underlying hardware that makes the Data center technologies possible.

 My primary focus and career goal is Data Center Network Engineering.

 ### Toolkit